 Abstract

-The increase in the number of farmers venturing in the pig agribusiness has not resulted in improvement of production and marketing of pigs to meet the ever increasing demand for pork.
-The main objective of the study was to determine the factors affecting marketing efficiency of pig farmers in Swaziland.
+The increase in the number of farmers venturing in the pig agribusiness has not resulted in improvement of production and marketing of pigs to meet the ever-increasing demand for pork.
+The main objective of the study was to determine the factors affecting the marketing efficiency of pig farmers in Swaziland.
 The study used primary data collected randomly from 84 pig farmers sampled from a population of 444 pig farmers in the study area.
 A structured questionnaire that was validated and pre-tested was used for data collection.
-Data were analysed using descriptive statistics, Shepherds Formula and Tobit regression.
+Data were analysed using descriptive statistics, Shepherds Formula, and Tobit regression.
 The findings of the study show that the majority of the pig farmers were males and their average age was 44.6 years.
-Factors affecting marketing efficiency of pig farmers were found to be the number of pigs raised, labour costs for slaughter, abattoir charges, communication costs, costs of chopping, age, sex market proximity and transport to market.
-Furthermore, findings show that high feed costs was the major challenge faced by pig farmers.
-It can also be recommended that farmer groups should be encouraged to establish their own processing facilities and also encourage group marketing to reduce on abattoir charges, costs of chopping and communication costs, respectively.
-Government should establish facilities nearby to reduce on the abattoir charges, communication costs, transport costs and processing costs.
+Factors affecting the marketing efficiency of pig farmers were found to be the number of pigs raised, labour costs for slaughter, abattoir charges, communication costs, costs of chopping, age, sex, market proximity, and transport to market.
+Furthermore, findings show that high feed costs were the major challenge faced by pig farmers.
+It can also be recommended that farmer groups should be encouraged to establish their own processing facilities and encourage group marketing to reduce abattoir charges, costs of chopping, and communication costs, respectively.
+The government should establish facilities nearby to reduce the abattoir charges, communication costs, transport costs, and processing costs.

-Index words: marketing efficiency, Shepherds formula, Tobit regression
+Keywords: marketing efficiency, Shepherds formula, Tobit regression

-1.0 INTRODUCTION
+INTRODUCTION

 Agriculture is known as the traditional backbone and key driver of Swaziland’s economy.
-A considerable proportion of the manufacturing sector is value-added through processing of agricultural products, such as sugar and timber.
+A considerable proportion of the manufacturing sector is value-added through the processing of agricultural products, such as sugar and timber.
 Agriculture is the major source of employment for rural households, with about 70% of the population dependent on agriculture for their incomes (Thompson, 2017).
-The diverse activities include sugar cane production, citrus fruit, maize and other cereal crops, cotton, forestry, livestock and poultry.
+The diverse activities include sugar cane production, citrus fruit, maize and other cereal crops, cotton, forestry, livestock, and poultry.
 The commercialisation of pigs is promoted under the Livestock Policy to create employment in the rural areas.
 This involves persuading farmers to extend beyond rearing livestock and expand to the processing stage.
 However, the tradition of keeping pigs until they are beyond their commercial value age still persists (Thompson, 2017).

-Nevertheless, through regular promotions done by the Swazi government, piggery production has become one of the fast growing sectors in the country.
-The government has made attempts to provide farmers with breeding stock through a breeding facility at Mpisi Government Farm which was established in 1999 (Vilakati, 2012).
-One of the objectives of the programme was to raise the quality of smallholder livestock in order to meet both local and international demand.
-Another objective was also to promote smallholder livestock enterprise and a spirit of entrepreneurship among livestock farmers in Swaziland (Nkwanyana, 2003).
+Nevertheless, through regular promotions done by the Swazi government, piggery production has become one of the fastest-growing sectors in the country.
+The government has made attempts to provide farmers with breeding stock through a breeding facility at Mpisi Government Farm, which was established in 1999 (Vilakati, 2012).
+One of the objectives of the programme was to raise the quality of smallholder livestock to meet both local and international demand.
+Another objective was also to promote smallholder livestock enterprise and a spirit of entrepreneurship among livestocton Swaziland (Nkwanyana, 2003).